 Deltas for anchor positions in ‘GPOS’ lookups and other items used in ‘GDEF’, ‘GPOS’ or ‘JSTF’ tables are stored within variation data contained in the ‘GDEF’ table.

-Deltas for font-wide metrics and other items from the ‘OS/2’, ‘hhea’, ‘gasp’ or other tables are stored in an ‘MVAR’ table.
+Deltas for font-wide metrics and other items from the ‘OS/2’, ‘hhea’, ‘gasp’, ‘post’ or ‘vhea’ tables are stored in an ‘MVAR’ table.

 Deltas for values in other tables are stored in the respective table: deltas for baseline metrics in the ‘BASE’ table and for various items in the ‘COLR’ table are stored in each table.

 In a variable font, the largest group of deltas are for the positions of glyph outline points.
-For TrueType outlines in a ‘glyf’ table, the deltas are stored within the ‘gvar’ table, with a second level of organization is to group deltas by glyph ID.
+For TrueType outlines in a ‘glyf’ table, the deltas are stored within the ‘gvar’ table, with a second level of organization grouping deltas by glyph ID.
 See the [[‘gvar’ table specification]] for details.

 Below these higher levels of organization, most variation data is organized in one of two ways.
 (Variation data for CFF2 outlines is a partial exception – see below.)